sbt/junit-interface/README.txt

   +n  Turn off -n.
 Takes precedence over -n.

   +s  Turn off -s.
 Takes precedence over -s.

+  +a  Turn off -a.
+Takes precedence over -a.

   -tests=<REGEXPS>  Run only the tests whose names match one of the specified
       regular expressions (in a comma-separated list).
 Non-matched tests are